C4ptainCrunch/thesis/source/index.rst

 Experiments
 ===========

-We run our experiments, analyze their results and present a ranking between the different agents.
+We first run a series of experiments for selecting a champion in each family of agents then play a tournament involving each champion and analyze the tournament result to present a ranking of the different agents.

 Champion selection
 ------------------